Catalin-Ripanu/64bit_NASM/bonus_cpuid/task_cpuid.md

-# Task Bonus - Instructiuni speciale - CPUID
+# Bonus Task - Special Instructions - CPUID

-Biju intra intr-una din camerele din spatele lui Steve.
-Gaseste un plic pe care scrie "descopera".
+Biju enters one of the rooms behind Steve.
+He finds an envelope on which it says "discover".

-CPUID este o instructiune speciala a procesoarelor care folosesc arhitectura x86, sau derivate, care permite aflarea unor informatii despre procesorul pe care se executa aceasta instructiune.
-Instructiunea cpuid nu primeste parametri, ci se executa in functie de continutul registrului eax si, in anumite situatii, a registrului ecx.
-Informatiile date ca raspuns sunt stocate in registrele eax, ebx, ecx, edx.
-Semnificatia rezultatelor este documentata in specificatia [Intel](https://web.archive.org/web/20120625025623/http://www.intel.com/Assets/PDF/appnote/241618.pdf).
+CPUID is a special instruction of processors that use the x86 architecture, or derivatives, which allows finding out information about the processor on which this instruction is executed.
+The cpuid instruction does not receive parameters, but is executed based on the content of the eax register and, in certain situations, the ecx register.
+The information given as a response is stored in the eax, ebx, ecx, edx registers.
+The meaning of the results is documented in the [Intel](https://web.archive.org/web/20120625025623/http://www.intel.com/Assets/PDF/appnote/241618.pdf) specification.

-Vi se cere sa aflati, folosind cpuid, urmatoarele informatii despre procesorul vostru:
+You are asked to find out, using cpuid, the following information about your processor:
- - Manufacturer ID-ul (3p)
+ - Manufacturer ID (3p)
- - daca este suportat setul de instructiuni [VMX](https://en.wikipedia.org/wiki/X86_virtualization#Intel_virtualization_(VT-x)) (1p)
+ - if the [VMX](https://en.wikipedia.org/wiki/X86_virtualization#Intel_virtualization_(VT-x)) instruction set is supported (1p)
- - daca este suportata instructiunea [RDRAND](https://en.wikipedia.org/wiki/RDRAND) (1p)
+ - if the [RDRAND](https://en.wikipedia.org/wiki/RDRAND) instruction is supported (1p)
- - daca este suportat setul de instructiuni [AVX](https://en.wikipedia.org/wiki/Software_Guard_Extensions) (1p)
+ - if the [AVX](https://en.wikipedia.org/wiki/Advanced_Vector_Extensions) instruction set is supported (1p)
- - dimensiunea liniei de cache de nivel 2 (1p)
+ - level 2 cache line size (1p)
- - dimensiunea cache-ului de nivel 2, **pentru un singur nucleu** (1p)
+ - level 2 cache size, **for a single core** (1p)

-Implementarea se va face in fisierul bonus_cpuid.asm.
+The implementation will be done in the bonus_cpuid.asm file.

-Ultimele 2 puncte ale task-ului se vor acorda pentru descrierea implementarii si coding-style.
+The last 2 points of the task will be awarded for implementation description and coding-style.